Anequit/win-optimizer/README.md

 You can override the defaults by following the the short guide below.

 1. Create a `software.txt` file in the same directory as the tool.

-2. Open a terminal and search for the software you want to include with `winget search <name>`
+2. Open a terminal and search for the software you want to include with `winget search <name>`.

-3. Copy and paste either the id or the name into `software.txt`
+3. Copy and paste either the id or the name into `software.txt`.

 4. Reopen the tool it will now use the software listed in `software.txt` instead of the defaults.

 *Note: If the software you want to include has a duplicate name in winget, then use the id instead.*

+## Flagged as virus?
+Due to how this program writes changes to Windows it's flagged as a virus.
+If that worries you, then you can compile the binary yourself with the guide below.

+1. Download the [latest version](https://www.python.org/downloads/) of Python.

+2. Clone the repository or download as zip and extract it.
+If you don't know how to do that then here is a [tutorial](https://www.youtube.com/watch?v=X5e3xQBeqf8).

+3. Navigate to the repository and run `pip install -r requirements.txt` in the terminal.
+If you've never used the terminal then [here](https://wiki.communitydata.science/Windows_terminal_navigation) is a simple article on how to use it.

+4. Once, that's finished you can run `build.bat`.

+5. You should now see your brand new binary waiting for you to run it!